shadesc/pet-store-angular-springboot-auth0/README.md

 **Please note** for the purpose of this app, CSS was done from scratch but it was **NOT** made responsive (out of scope).
 So use it on a desktop browser.

 ## Back end
-Spring boot application, with an H2 (in memory) database used for the purpose of the demo.
+Spring boot application + JPA + an H2 (in memory) database used for the purpose of the demo.
 - Some unit and integration testing included.

 ### run